glscene/LZScene/README.md

-# GLXEngine
+# LZXEngine
-GLXEngine - a graphics engine collector with GLScene/GXScene/LZScene component packages for Delphi & C++ programming.
+LZXEngine - a graphics engine collector with GLScene/GXScene/LZScene component packages for Delphi & C++ programming.
 Class libraries for creating 3D scenes with rendering and animations of spatial objects include managers for supporting physics, sounds, terrains with materials and shaders.
 ### How to install